webprogramming260/simon-react/README.md

 # ☑ Assignment

 - Convert your `simon` application to use React, or create an entirely new version of Simon using React.
 You can view the class example of [Simon React](https://simon-react.cs260.click) and the [source code](https://github.com/webprogramming260/simon-react) if you need help.
-- Update your simon repository README.md to record and reflect on what you are learning.
+- Update your start up repository README.md to record and reflect on what you are learning.
 - Periodically deploy to your production environment using a copy of the `deploy.sh` script found in the [example class project](https://github.com/webprogramming260/simon-react/blob/main/deploy.sh).
 Take some time to understand how it works.

   ```sh